JaredTweed/TextToQuestionBankConverter/README.md

 The latest version is available at [https://github.com/JaredTweed/TextToQuestionBankConverter/](https://github.com/JaredTweed/TextToQuestionBankConverter/)

 ### 2. Format your multiple-choice questions
-Do this in Microsoft Word or another word processor.
 Format them consistent with the following examples.
 Leave a blank line between questions.
 Mark the correct answer with an asterisk:

 Justin sees an illogical argument for a particular belief.
 If Justin likes this belief and wants it to be true, there’s a good chance he'll find it difficult to notice the problem with the argument.
 This effect is called
 Parkinson's law